coda/packs-sdk/docs/samples/topic/image.md

     return buffer.length;
   },
 });

-// Coda images are hosted on this domain, and it must be added as an allowed
-// network domain.
-pack.addNetworkDomain("codahosted.io");
 ```
 ## Image result
 A formula that return an external image.
 This sample returns a random photo of a cat.